Marketing by sharing

 A technique of creating a captivating audience by sharing your knowledge and teaching other people about your domain

 Hi Daniel.
-I’m learning audio engineering and I would like to offer mastering services.
-My question may sound odd for your blog, but how to get clients?
-Maybe you have some advice from the producer’s perspective and your experience in social media and all?
-How do you find mastering engineers as an artist?
-Is it worth setting up a Facebook ad campaign or Google AdWords?
+I’m studying sound engineering and I offer track mastering services.
+My question may seem strange, but still I’ll ask: how do I look for clients?
+Maybe you have some advice from a producer’s point of view and social media experience?
+As an artist yourself, how do you find mastering engineers?
+Is it worth investing in Facebook ads?
+Or Google ads?
+Or banners in themed communities?

 What I think you should be doing is thinking about how can you teach people about your domain.
 If you are a web designer, for example, you can teach people about what it’s like to be a web designer, about CSS, HTML, what it’s like to land a client, you can talk about what it’s like to prepare a proposal or respond to an RFP.
 And these the things you can do on your website.

 So, when you start sharing and start teaching other people, the great thing about it is all of a sudden you create an audience, which is a kind of a secret weapon when it comes to promoting your business.
 If you don’t have an audience, you have to constantly spend money to tell more and more people about your service, and after they buy something they go away and they don’t coming back until they want something else.
 But when you build an audience, when you generate useful content, people keep coming back to you every day for more information.
 Eventually, when they’re ready to sign up or they need a web designer or whatever you do, they will have you in mind because they were coming back to you every day.
 And that’s a really effective way of reaching people without spending a lot of money.